Aryamanz29/Web-Ideas/README.md

     git push origin <branch-name>

-#### 11. Create a PR on Github.
+#### 11. Create a PR on Github

     Just hit the create a pull request button, you must write a PR message to clarify why and what are you contributing

 ## Project Motivation
 - You can get inspiration from "Web-Ideas" about how to design effective web components for your upcoming project 💯.
 - Every Developer always been motivated by creative projects, teamwork and being able to draw a connection between his efforts and the organization’s bottom line.
 Having the opportunity to contribute to this idea should be one of the reasons you should do this.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)